Hoi An, Vietnam: Quick Travel Guide

 In between interesting shops, and crawling bougainvillaeas are temples, pagodas and sites that you can visit.
 You can buy a ticket to get access to 5 preserved sites in Hoi An including the Japanese Bridge.
 The ticket is good for 24 hours and is price at around 120, 000 VND ($ 5 USD).

 The famous Japanese Bridge

 Where and What to Eat in Hoi An?

-The bay area has a lot of many nice restaurants around.
-You can enjoy dinner or lunch here with a view, but we notice that restaurants in the bay area are alot more expensive than the ones in the side streets.
+You can enjoy a nice meal at the bay area, but we noticed that restaurants here are alot more expensive than the ones in the side streets.
 We still ended up eating at one of them (because we were so tired from all the walking).